Techtonica/curriculum/git-version-control/gitignore.md

 ![A basic .gitignore file Example](./basic-gitignore.png)

-When you commit your project data to a version control site like Github or Bitbucket, unless you are paying for a private account, all of that data is publicly accessible to anyone.
+When you commit your project data to a version control site like GitH

+ub or Bitbucket, unless you are paying for a private account, all of that data is publicly accessible to anyone.

 Any private data should never accidently be committed or pushed to a git repo, and the best way to do that is by having git ignore them.